 When I look at our Google Analytics data, I can see that the vast majority of our website visitors that become leads come from organic or paid search.
 And I believe that it’s similar in your case.
 The internet users run a query in Google and your website comes up among other results.
 That’s why I believe your website can be one of the surest lead generation tools at your disposal.
 Let’s learn how to do it.

 A lot has been said about the importance of face-to-face communication when trying to connect with business partners or potential customers.
 That’s why we attend various conferences, meet-ups, and networking events.
 It’s all in the name of forging strong relationships that will push our businesses forward.
 Networking works perfectly for that, I must admit.

-Whereas a well-crafted subject is the key to boosting our opening rates, the CTA (call to action) is the key to boosting the reply rates.
+Whereas a well-crafted subject is key for boosting our opening rates, the CTA (call to action) is the key to boosting the reply rates.
 That’s the sentence, or a question, the addressee reads at the end of our message.
-That’s the part that makes them undertake some action – send us a reply, click the provided link, sign up for a trial.
+That’s the part that persuade them to undertake some action – send us a reply, click the provided link, sign up for a trial.
 If you want to know how to write effective CTAs, keep reading.

 Lately, I’ve spent some time observing new trends in sales and marketing.
 I couldn’t help but be drawn to “conversational marketing”, a novel idea introduced by Drift, a platform that offers all-round solutions for staying in touch with customers and leads.